LasetteBrown/project-2-get-flexed-v2/README.md

  A mysql database and application backend for an e-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.
 <br>
 <br>

+## **Features**
+* Post and share your workouts for othes to see
+* Get inspired by your workout newsfeed
+* Set favorites to your collection for later
+* Get encouraged and support others by the comments feature

 ## **Technologies Used**
 <p align="center">